PrincetonUniversity/Vatic/README.md

 pip install .
 ```

-While this will install Vatic's Python package dependencies, you will need to also choose and install a MILP solver
-with Python support.
-A good free option is [Cbc](https://github.com/coin-or/Cbc); we also recommend considering
-obtaining a license for [Gurobi](https://www.gurobi.com/), which allows for much faster simulation.

 ### Installing grid datasets ###

 The Vatic repository includes the [May 2021 version of the Texas-7k grid dataset](